 ‘You shall not see Me!’ (lan tarānī).
 The divine reply to Moses’ request (arinī unzur ilayka) ‘Let me see, so that I can behold You’, Q. 7:143), seems final.
 From this emphatic starting point, Michel Chodkiewicz traces the findings of some great spirituals, and finally Ibn Arabi.

-Dr Eric Winkel is engaged in a translation into English of Ibn al-‘Arabi’s Futūḥāt al-Makkīyah, from beginning to end.
-It is being published progressively by the Pir Press.
-We are delighted to host Project news, downloadable chapters, and selected quotations on this site.
+Dr Winkel is engaged in a translation into English of Ibn al-‘Arabi’s Futūḥāt al-Makkīyah, from beginning to end.
+It is being published progressively by the Pir Press, and Volume 2 has just appeared.